Creosoted Timber for the Hertfordshire & Essex Areas

 In partnership with a European manufacturer, we offer a range of pressure creosoted timber.
 The longer lifespan is the major appeal and in equestrian environments this is extended further by the reduced chewing damage normally eroding fencing every day.

 In peeled or machined smooth finish, the range is extensive, please call 01992 578496 or fill out an enquiry form for details of our full range.
-We proudly provide creosoted timber fencing options to clients throughout the Essex area.
+We proudly provide creosoted timber fencing options to clients throughout the Hertfordshire & Essex areas.

 In areas where lots of contact is possible with the fence, but creosoted lifespan is desired, we also offer the part treated option.
 This is ideal for public areas.
 The posts are treated with the standard green treatment, then again on the bottom third of the post with creosote.
 This results in a post with creosote on the bottom third and standard green on the rest.
 This lower third is the area in contact with the ground and the most otherwise most likely to rot.
 So by treating in this way, the extended lifespan is achieved without the normal hazards to people and animals that usually accompanies pressure.